City-of-Memphis-Wastewater/pyhabitat/README.md

 🤝 Contributing

 Contributions are welcome\!
-If there is an environment or build system that is not correctly detected, or thst you would like to be added, please open an issue or submit a pull request with the relevant detection logic.
+If there is an environment or build system that is not correctly detected, or that you would like to have added, please open an issue or submit a pull request with the relevant detection logic.

 ## 📄 License